plumier/plumier/docs/tutorials/basic-sql/07-Create-Local-Authentication.md

 title: Create Local Authentication
 ---

+> **Info**
+> This is the seventh part of 10 steps tutorial on creating basic SQL restful API.
+Check navigation to navigate to other steps.

 Our API now run as expected, we will add token based authentication and authorization function to secure routes to restrict access to some users.

 ## Install Packages